Parthiban-tech/xml_to_gsheet_assignment/README.md

 ### Run tests

-* Run the following commad inside the container to check the test case result.
+* Run the following command inside the container to check the test case result.

 ```
 ./vendor/bin/phpunit tests/